 Animals of the North Thompson Valley

 Deep in the wilderness of the world’s only inland temperate rainforest, all kinds of animals roam.
+As a result, opportunities for wildlife viewing abound.
 These creatures have called the wilderness of the North Thompson home for thousands of years, almost since the land itself was formed.

 Keep your eyes peeled along the drive, as the trees and meadows along the Yellowhead Highway are areas rich with bears, moose, deer, elk, caribou, mountain goats, and more.
 When hiking, look for hoofprints, pawprints, and other signs of animals travelling over the pristine wilderness terrain.